trailofbits/algo/README.md

 ## SSH into Algo Server

-To SSH into the Algo server for administrative purposes you can log into Terminal, go to the algo directory, and then use the command listed on the success message:
+Your Algo server is configured for key-only SSH access for administrative purposes.
+Open the Terminal app, `cd` into the `algo-master` directory where you originally downloaded Algo, and then use the command listed on the success message:

  `ssh -i configs/algo.pem user@ip`